Dutch

 Danai Riga (Amsterdam) Deciphering the neural footprints of physical and emotional adversity (15')

-Lukas van Herk (Utrecht) Acute stress in humans: military decision-making (15')
+Lukas van Herk (Utrecht) Pharmacologically induced stress affects moral decision-making, working memory, and risk-taking in military personnel (15')

 Chairs: Ellen Boven & Zhenyu Gao (Rotterdam)